 As a portrait and travel photographer the obvious choice for me of the new arrivals was the X-T20, a smaller more compact little sister of the the X-T2 (a camera that I now use for ALL of my portraiture and travel commissions).

-In November 2016, I was approached by Fuji again to see if I would be interested in having a trial of another of their prototype cameras.
+In November 2016, I was approached by Fujifilm asking if I would be interested in having a trial of another of their prototype cameras.
 Now is any photographer going to say no, to such a great opportunity?
 You’d be a fool not to get involved!

-With most of the prototypes that are sent out there are always some initial glitches, but I managed to get it up and running for a few days whilst up in the hills of Barpak.
+With most of the prototypes that are sent out there are always some initial glitches, but I managed to get it up and running for a few days whilst up in the hills of Barpak, Nepal.

 It was so small I would often take it out on my golden hour walks, something that I try and do everyday whilst visiting a new area, I would pop on either the 90mm or 56mm prime lens on and that would be it!